 It also depends upon the particular course that you have opted for.
 Therefore, you are required to check all the details about the program for which you want to apply on the University’s official website, whether you wish to pursue bachelors programs in Germany or other courses.
 If you want to study from German medium then universities would check for your German knowledge skills and for that you must pass an exam called TestDaF.
 In the meantime, if you fulfill the following criteria then you can apply for Bachelors in Germany.

 - You have successfully completed the first year of Bachelor program from a recognized university in India in that exact field.

 - You have cleared the Joint Entrance Exam of IIT successfully.

-While studying in Germany, you can also work in order to support your education and later as a professional.
+While pursuing bachelor in Germany or other courses, you can also work in order to support your education and later become a professional.
 All International students are permitted to work 120 full days or 240 half days in a year and thus you can earn some extra pocket money.
 After completing the course, you can stay in Germany and look for the job for 1.5 years.
 Once you find a regular job, your residence permit issued for studying purpose can be converted into residence permit for gainful employment.